sharpview-io/sharp-datacore/CONTRIBUTING.md

 # CONTRIBUTION GUIDELINES
 Contribution and suggestions are welcome!
 Although some easy-to-follow rules and best practices are necessary to maintain the high quality of the work.

 [sharpview.io](https://www.sharpview.io/) has its own [Slack Group](https://join.slack.com/t/sharpviewio/shared_invite/zt-s5xmmmc6-Cm2Zehs72UKmQqlahfAXCQ) where you can find a space consists primarily, although not solely, of its online presence in mailing lists and activities such as blog postings and comments, the GitHub repository, and so on.
-Part of the vision of sharpview.io is contributing a pure list of `high quality` datasets for open communities such as academia,both personal and public research, education etc.
+Part of the vision of sharpview.io is contributing a pure list of `high quality` datasets for open communities such as academia, both personal and public research, education etc.

 The following policy is a guideline to propose new data items and maintain existing items with outdated information: